Why a ‘World Heritage Site in Danger’ listing might be the cure for the deteriorating Wood Buffalo National Park

 As per the UNESCO process, adding a site to the list of World Heritage in Danger is meant to alert the international community of issues to the site’s integrity and to encourage corrective actions as a result.
 A formal listing as a World Heritage Site ‘in Danger’ should trigger the Government of Canada to take formal steps to preserve and recover Wood Buffalo’s outstanding universal values – in other words, we work hard to get places on the ‘in Danger’ list so that its issues are taken seriously, and then work hard to get them off the list.

-Wood Buffalo National Park should be listed as a site ‘in Danger’ so it can be taken
+Wood Buffalo National Park should be listed as a site ‘in Danger’ so it can be taken out of danger more quickly.

 The looming threat of a potential ‘in Danger’ listing is enough to catalyze swift conservation measures.
 CPAWS Northern Alberta has long supported the listing of Wood Buffalo National Park as ‘in Danger’ because of the ample evidence that the park’s ecological health is degraded (and in turn, community relationships with the area) and we feel actions still need to progress further.
 If there were more significant long-term commitments and resources dedicated to addressing internal and external problems – then there would no longer be strong reason to list it.